danielecook/fastq-profiler/README.md

 ### Data

-__fastq-profiler__ uses an md5sum of each fastq processed as a `name` (analogous to a key) in Google Datastore and stores its associated data as properties under a `fastq` kind in Google Datastore.
-Resulting data looks like this:
+__fastq-profiler__ generates a hash of every fastq submitted and uses it to track and store data about fastqs.
+The end result looks like this within the browsable Google Datastore interface:

 ![fqprofile-datastore](datastore.png)

-The following properties are stored:
+The following pieces of information about fastqs (properties) are stored:

 1. `key` Hash of the file
 1. `filename` Fastq file name